 - inform an organisation’s strategic thought, and write strategic plans and related documents.

 Advice, mentoring, and training

 Whether as a separate service or as part of a project, I can advise clients on many communication matters, macro and micro – from document approach and structure, to improving authoring processes within their organisation.

-I have experience mentoring writers and editors, and I also run proposal writing workshops and seminars.
+I have experience mentoring writers and editors, and I have also presented proposal writing workshops and seminars.